Visit the Campbell Scientific Forum to submit your question to users around the world.

 Most modern laptops are not equipped with native RS-232 COM ports.
 In this situation, a USB-to-RS-232 adapter cable must be used to connect to the datalogger.
 Even when the drivers for this device have been properly installed, the derived COM port will not be shown for selection until the cable is attached to the laptop.

-What might cause connection problems between a CR1000 or CR3000 and an NL120, resulting in lost data?
+What might cause connection issues between a CR1000 or CR3000 and an NL120, resulting in lost data?

 The following are some possible causes: